• Skip to primary navigation

 • Soak green peas in water overnight.
 Enough water to submerge it and a little more.

-• Pressure cook the green peas for one whistle and bring the heat down right after.
+• Pressure-cook the green peas for one whistle and bring the heat down right after.
 Do not open the lid.
 Allow it to cook with the residual heat.

-• Once it browns, add the sliced tomato.
+• Reduce the heat a bit and add coriander powder, chili powder, turmeric powder, and garam masala, and roast.
+Once it browns, add the sliced tomato.
 Close the lid and allow it to cook, occasionally stirring it.

-• Now add the cooked green peas to with enough residual water to form the gravy.
+• Now add the cooked green peas to, with enough residual water to form the gravy.

 Notes